-Thus, the grocery store makes a total profit of $125.0 .
-While this is a reasonable way to solve a problem, it's not quite clear by looking at the code cell what the numbers represent.
+Thus, the grocery store makes a total profit of $125.
+While this is a reasonable way to solve a problem, it's not entirely clear by looking at the code cell what the numbers represent.
 We can give names to each of the numbers by creating Python variables.

-Variables: While working with a programming language such as Python, informations is stored in variables.
+Variables: While working with a programming language such as Python, information is stored in variables.
 You can think of variables as containers for storing data.
-The data stored within a variable is called it's value.
+The data stored within a variable is called its value.

 cost_of_ice_bag = 1.25